 When I took News Writing and Editing, a classmate was on the staff of the student news site.
 She convinced me to write a review of a play performed by students in the Performing Arts department.
 That article led to me becoming a regular staff writer, then the Student Life section editor (for a brief time), and finally Chief Copy Editor.
 And I got to be on the editorial staff of Port City Review, the college literary arts magazine.
 So far, that remains the one place I have a piece of fiction published.

 Sometimes I’m not so sure.
-I’ve got $15,000 in student loan debt.
+I graduated with $15,000 in student loan debt.
 My college’s obsession with having a branded image before you get into the working world led to a lot of creative burnout.
 The pressure to do well and get a job within a year of graduation gave me severe depression and anxiety; there’s a reason students say SCAD stands for “Sleep Comes After Death.”

 I can’t say for sure whether I’d have any of that if it wasn’t for my writing degree.
-Sure, it came with debt, psychological turmoil, and mental illness.
-I also hid it in my closet for the past year because, for a while, it reminded me too much of that really dark time in my life.
 But my writing wouldn’t be what it is today if I hadn’t studied.
 Neither would my confidence in my craft.
 So, for me, my writing degree was worth it.